Welcome to the USS Washington-E!

 Personal log, Ensign Janelle Barett.

-When I think back on my first night aboard the Washington, what stays with me isn’t the size of my quarters or the hum of the ship’s systems.
+When I think back on my first night aboard the Washington, what stays with me is not the size of my quarters or the hum of the ship’s systems.

 » Divided Loyalties